 Did you know it’s possible to use your iPhone as a webcam?
 It’s never going to quite mimic a webcam in the traditional sense, but there are a few apps that’ll record the phone’s camera and send it to a Mac, a Windows PC, another mobile device, or even to the web.

-Keeping reading to discover five apps that’ll let you use your iPhone’s camera as a webcam.
+Keeping reading to discover several methods to using your iPhone’s camera as a webcam.

 In addition to the app, you’ll also need to download the drivers directly from the developer’s website.
 Once you have installed the apps, setting up the connection is fully automated; you don’t need to do anything.
-You can upgrade to EpocCam HD for $6.
-It introduces autofocus and an on/off toggle for the flashlight.

 AtHome Camera is unique; a computer can remotely view your iPhone’s camera feed, but the iPhone app can also remotely view your computer’s webcam feed.
-There are two parts to the app – a streamer and a viewer.
+There are two parts to the app: a streamer and a viewer.
 Both can run on computers (Mac and Windows), smartphones, and tablets.
 It’s another great app for anyone wondering how to use an iPhone as a webcam.

 Aside from the flexibility, it also has some other great features: